FlorianEagox/WeeaBlind/README.md

 	- Use OCR for non-text based subtitles
 	- Make a cool logo?
 	- Learn how to package python programs as binaries to make releases
+	- Remove the copyrighted content from this repo (sorry no sorry TV Tokyo)
+	- Save and import config files for later
 ### Diarization
 	- Select from multiple diarization models / pipelines
 	- Optimize audio trakcs for diarizaiton by isolating lines speech based on subtitle timings
 	- Investigate Diart?
 	- For multi-langual media, compare diary with subtitles to find non-english components of a video
 ### TTS
+	- Rework the speed control to use PyDub to speed up audio.
+	- match the volume of the speaker to TTS
+	- investigate voice conversion?
 	- Rename "SAPI5" to PyTTSx3 and add better support for SAPI5 and OneCore voices
 	- Build an asynchronous queue of operations to perform
 	- Asynchronous GUI for Coqui model downloads
 	- Add support for MyCroft Mimic 3
 	- Add Support for PiperTTS
 ### Cloning
 	- Use diaries and subtitles to isolate and build training datasets
 	- Build a tool to streamline the manual creation of datasets

 ###### (oh god that's literally so many things, the scope of this has gotten so big how will this ever become a thing)